 The two characters are quintessentially Punjabi and Parsi in their mannerisms.
 And even though the summary makes the play sound like a depressing one, it is nothing like that, mainly because of their flawless performances.
 The first half of the play if extremely funny, with Bubbles ranting and effortless comic punches, and Behroze dealing with it like nothing has happened.
 The second half is more serious but the script has not compromised on the fun.

 The script is very crisp and every dialogue is relevant.
 The director Rahul DaCunha has made sure to get the best out of every character, regardless of their stage time.
 Meera Khurana, Kajli Sharma and Shishir Sharma play Bubbles' siblings who come to visit after hearing about his nervous breakdown.
 Their segment will leave you with a very warm family-like love that Punjabis are (in)famous for.

 The Siddhus of Upper Juhu is one of those plays that keep you entertained.
 The problems and issues addressed in the play are not new to you if you hhave lived in Mumbai and this makes the play even more relatable for you.
 It's comical to see their take on the situations.

-The play is a must watch for people who want to take a break from usual dramatic theatre.
-You can book your tickets here.
+The play is a must watch for people who want to take a break from the usual dramatic theatre.
+You can book your tickets below.